-The cost per square foot is \$15.78 annually or \$1.31 monthly and includes all of the above.
+The cost per square foot for the initial 60-month sublease is \$17.16 annually or \$1.43 monthly and includes all of the above.
 Square footage excludes common areas, meeting rooms, hallways, facilities, restrooms, etc. Co-locating agencies will provide their own computers, printers, telephone/s and telephone service, internet service and server.
+Options for subsequent sub-lease renewal periods will be re-negotiated based on market rate.